shanepeckham/CADScenario_Recommendations/README.md

 * Place the Container API behind API Management
 * Convert the response JSON to XML using an API Management Policy
 * Invoke a Logic App from an API Management Policy and pass the XML to it
-* Connect to the On-Premise Data Gateway with a Logic App and commit the XML file to the file System
+* Connect to the On-Premise Data Gateway with a Logic App and commit the XML file to the file System.
+The file name must be the item id
+* Only create the file if it does not exist, otherwise update the existing file
 * Return a response to API Management so that it can be passed to the Container API

 # The Lab solution